-CNA has developed a CD that contains this briefing along with a calculator so that you can run numbers for yourself and your people.
+CNA has developed a CD that contains this briefing along with calculators so that you can run numbers for yourself and your people.
 There are two versions of the calculator-one designed to be shown on a big screen monitor and one for a desktop or laptop.
 The CD also includes the paper that presents our findings.
 In addition, the information is available on CNA's website (www.cna.org); just search for "retirement choice."
 All of this information is for you to take back to your commands and your people.
 Please copy and distribute freely.

 According to law, every Marine who entered on or after Aug.
 1, 1986, has the choice to retire under REDUX/bonus or High-3.
 This decision is made at the 15-year-of-service point and is irrevocable.
-Through detailed analysis, CNA has determined the loss amounts for those who choose REDUX/bonus, which is at least \$300,000 and, for some, almost \$440,000.
-About 2 percent of officers take the REDUX/bonus retirement option, but 26 percent of E-6s take this option.
+Through detailed analysis, CNA has determined the loss amounts for those who choose REDUX/bonus, which is at least \$300,000 and, for some, almost \$500,000.
+About 2 percent of officers and 16 percent of enlisted take the REDUX/bonus retirement option.

-CNA and the Marine Corps have developed several products to assist in this decision, to include this briefing and a retirement calculator.
+CNA and the Marine Corps have developed several products to assist in this decision, including briefings and a retirement calculator.
 Educating Marines to ensure that they have the most accurate information for their personal situations is critical so that they can make informed decisions about their retirements.